-GASB 68 requires a 10-year schedule for this data to be presented starting with the implementation of GASB 68.
+- Note 1: GASB 68 requires a 10-year schedule for this data to be presented starting with the implementation of GASB 68.
 The information in this schedule is not required to be presented retroactively prior to the implementation date.
-Please refer to previously supplied data from the TCRS GASB website for prior years' data, if needed.
+Please refer to previously supplied data from the TCRS GASB website for prior years' data, if needed. - Note 2: The amounts reported for each fiscal year were determined as of the prior fiscal year. - Note 3: There are no assets accumulating in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75 related to this OPEB Plan - Note 4: Changes in assumptions.
+The following are the discount rates used in each period:

-Schedule of Changes in Total OPEB Liability and Related Ratios Based on Participation in the TGOP OPEB Plan (Continued)
+Schedule of Changes in Total OPEB Liability and Related Ratios Based on Participation in the TNP OPEB Plan